-Characteristics of Local Phone Numbers
+Characteristics of Local Numbers

 Local phone numbers came into existence when the caller had to connect with a central switchboard operator controlling a given telephone exchange and request for a connection to a particular number.

 With the global telecommunications system growing rapidly over the next several decades, local phone numbers became longer.
 They were starting to be used as tools for accessing modern devices, such as fax machines, computer modems, and also pagers.
-The unstoppable march of the broadband Internet and the cell phone, local phone numbers began to be used in all areas of modern life.
+The unstoppable march of broadband Internet and cell phones has enabled local numbers began to be used in all areas of modern life.
 They found extensive use in a wide array of cellular data-based devices such as video game controllers, tablets, mobile hotspots, and digital televisions.
-Today, the myriad of electronic devices that are “smart” and connected to other aspects of day to day activities is too many to count; nearly every aspect of your life can be digitized and streamlined with a phone number.
+Today, the myriad of electronic devices that are “smart” and connected to other aspects of day-to-day activities is too many to count.
+Nearly every aspect of your life can be digitized and streamlined with just a phone number.

-History of Local Phone Numbers
+History of Local Numbers

-The local phone numbers concept came into existence in the state of Massachusetts, way back in 1879.
+The local phone numbers concept came into existence in Massachusetts, in 1879.
 This replaced the existing system of a caller requesting the switchboard operator to connect them with a third party through their local exchange.
-In the following decades, local phone numbers have been available with varying lengths and formats which included even some alphabet figures, when telephone exchange names were used commonly.
+In the following decades, local numbers have been available with varying lengths and formats.
+Some variations even included some alphabet figures, when telephone exchange names were used commonly.
 This method of communication lasted until the 1960s.
 The local phone number contains all relevant information to identify the intended endpoint of the telephone call.
 Every endpoint comes with a unique number registered with a public switched telephone network.
 Most countries issue numbers that have fixed lengths usable for standard and typical fixed landlines.

 How Local Phone Numbers Work